ausmith/ausmith.me-tf/README.md

 ## Terraform

-Used to bring the site online easily while managing the config for the AWS resources.
+~Used to bring the site online easily while managing the config for the AWS resources.~

+Has been drastically simplified with the switch to GitHub Pages.